pr4aveen/tp/docs/DeveloperGuide.md

 This is implemented by having a list of tracked items to be shown to the user, `itemList`.
 This list is changed to be the project's task list when a `view` command is executed, and changed to the overall project list when a `home ` command is executed.
-The list can then be further sorted (INSERT LINK TO SORT HERE) or filtered (INSERT LINK TO FILTER HERE) as required, to form a separate list, `displayList`, that is provided to the UI components to be displayed to the user.
+The list can then be further sorted (INSERT LINK TO SORT HERE) or filtered as required using the [find command](#find-command), to form a separate list, `displayList`, that is provided to the UI components to be displayed to the user.

 Most of the commands in Momentum thus become context sensitive, behaving differently depending on whether the project